-Join The Poynter Institute hosted a day dedicated to making you a better writer.
+The Poynter Institute hosted a day dedicated to making you a better writer.
 Participants learned from some of the area’s finest authors Roy Peter Clark, Jayne Anne Phillips, Daniel Ruth, Lori Roy, Tom French & Kelley Benham, and Jeff Klinkenberg.

 White House News Photographers Eyes of History 2013